theodore86/vagrantenv/docs/vagrant/provisioners.md

         - This parameter can be a path to *a JSON or YAML file*, or a hash.
     - ``:tags:`` Only plays, roles and tasks tagged with this value will be executed:
         - This parameter can be *string or list* of tags.
-        - The following tasks are automatically triggered during the guest machine build process:
+        - The below tags (*if selected*) will automatically install the respective tools:

             - [bash_aliases](https://www.cyberciti.biz/faq/create-permanent-bash-alias-linux-unix/) - Tasks to setup user workspace ```.bash_aliases```.
             - [bash_profile](https://linuxize.com/post/bashrc-vs-bash-profile/) - Tasks to setup the user ```.bash_profile```.